 Printed business letter is a better way to go than email despite its quick and convenient benefits.
 With printed letter, you will be able to pass across the relevant information you have easily than with an email.
-An effective communication can be created when printed business letters are presented in an attractive letterhead.
+An effective communication can be created when printed business writings are presented in an attractive letterhead.
 The basic letter writing tips outlined here should be followed if you really want to achieve the desired result in letter writing.

-Formal business letter should includes these elements:
+Formal sample should includes these elements:

 - Polite language